 A relaxed working atmosphere has a lot to do with how attentive communication is within the company.
 Conflicts should, ideally, be resolved together constructively.
 And not through personal attacks or by avoiding each other when disagreements arise.
 Both of these behaviors simply lead to more dissatisfaction and less growth.

-Trainer Marianne comes to our office on a regular basis to practice NVC with us.
-Communication according to the NVC model takes place in four steps:
+Trainer Marianne Oshege regularly comes to our office to introduce us to the model.
+Communication according to the GfK model takes place in four steps:

 - Observation: "When I hear/see/experience..."